Shipping Oversized Sculptures from the UK

 Choosing the Right Shipping Method

-Assess Dimensions & Weight
+Assess Dimensions and Weight

 Fragility Considerations